 The European badger (Meles meles) is a medium-sized carnivorous mammal; a member of the mustelid family, which also includes stoats, weasels, martens and otters.
-Badgers are found throughout Britain and remain a controversial species, particularly since legal protection in the early 1990s led to an increase in badger populations.
-Furthermore, the conditions in Britain are good for badgers and the result is that many form family groups called clans, which can sometimes concentrate damage and complaints.
-They have been implicated in the spread of bovine TB in the UK and, as a consequence, have been the target of government-led culling operations.
+Found throughout Britain, badgers remain a controversial species, particularly since legal protection granted in the early 1990s led to an increase in both number and distribution.
+The conditions in Britain are good for the species and, as a result, they may form family groups called clans, which can sometimes concentrate damage and complaints.
+They have been implicated in the spread of bovine TB in the UK and, as a consequence, are the target of on-going government-led culling operations.
 They have also been arraigned in connection with the decline in Britain's hedgehog population and damage to cereal crops, particularly during periods of prolonged dry weather.

-That which follows is a detailed overview of European badger evolution, taxonomy, biology, ecology and history.
-Certain aspects of the badger's natural history that warrant for detailed discussion have been split from the main overview and placed into their own Q/A.
+That which follows is an overview of European badger natural history.
+Please select a subject from the right-hand menu to learn more.
+Certain aspects of the badger's natural history that warrant for detailed discussion have been split from the main article into their own Q/A.

 European badger at a glance